wasllot/mean-social-network/README.md

 # mean-social-network
-A social network devloped with thee MEAN stack
+A social network devloped with the MEAN stack

 This social network was made in order to show you all about how to implement the stack MEAN technologies.
 These are nodejs, mongod, expressjs and angular.
 Because of these technologies we're able to develop